opticyclic/azure-ad-react-demo/README.md

 This demo starts with `create-react-app` and adds authentication to it using Azure Active Directory.

+The [react-adal](https://github.com/salvoravida/react-adal) library is used to authenticate and the login page is automatically provided by Active Directory.

+Obviously, since we are using Azure AD you need to have an Azure account to test this out.

 The login is token based using JWT which means the flow for a request is several steps:

 ![](javascriptspa-intro.svg)